opf/openproject/docs/glossary/README.md

 In product management, the RICE score indicates the level of prioritization of a single element, e.g. a feature.
 With the RICE scoring model, you evaluate and compare requirements with each other to decide which products or features to prioritize on the roadmap – in an as objective manner as possible.
 The formula for the RICE score is the following: **R**each x **I**mpact x **C**onfidence / **E**ffort

 ## S

+### Share work packages

+OpenProject offers the possibility to share work packages with external groups or users that are not [members](#member) of the project.
+This feature is an [Enterprise add-on](#enterprise-add-on).
+Every user with whom a work package is shared must either already be a user of the instance or be newly created.
+The latter requires special rights.
+[Read more about OpenProject's feature to share work packages with project non-members](https://www.openproject.org/docs/user-guide/work-packages/share-work-packages/)

 ### Story points